FREQUENTLY ASKED QUESTIONS

 What do you charge?
 The initial half-hour consultation is free.
 If you hire me, I charge a flat hourly rate plus reimbursement for expenses.
 Expenses can include certificate fees, copying, postage, microfilm rental, repository entry fees, and travel costs.
 I charge only the actual costs and provide receipts.
 Please contact me for the current hourly rate.

 Can you promise to find the information I’m looking for before I sign a contract?
 No competent genealogist can guarantee that the information you seek will be found, at least for projects of any depth or complexity.
 I always expect to find information, and I usually do, but I want my clients to understand that they are paying for my time, knowledge and talent, not for guaranteed results.
 The records you seek may have been lost, destroyed or misplaced.
+Older records may no longer exist or may never have been created at all.
 Mistakes are surprisingly common in records, resulting in names, dates, locations, and other details that may remain hidden.
 And even the longest-standing family stories from the most trusted of relatives can have errors that take the research in the wrong direction.
 My job is to use my training, resources, skills and experience to conduct a thorough search and to think outside the box when records are absent.

 Can you help me get started with my own family history research?
 Absolutely!
 I can help you determine how to get started and where to find the information you seek.
 I help clients create a research plan so that they spend their time in the most productive (and hopefully, the least frustrating) way.
 I also provide guidance when clients get stuck.
 I have strategies and experience that can often open new avenues of research or find answers to perplexing questions.